Mortadha-abderrhim/SpikeSorting/README.md

 # Automated Hardware-efficient spike sorting algorithm for implantable BMIs

-In this project, we implement a high-performance hardware-efficient online lagorith for neural spike sorting.
+In this project, we implement a high-performance hardware-efficient online algorithm for neural spike sorting.
 Towards this end, we first develop a feature selection methodology to enhance discrimination between different spike classes.
 The spikes are then clusterd in the low-dimensional feature space based on an auto-updated l2 template-matching algorithm.

 ## Methodology